« Previous Page

 (USPSTF) recommends testing for prediabetes and type 2 diabetes in people who are overweight or obese and are ages 40 to 70.
 This testing should be part of a heart attack and stroke risk screening.footnote 1

-If you are age 45 or older, the American Diabetes Association
+If you are age 45 or older or have a history of gestational diabetes, the American Diabetes Association

 recommends that you get tested for type 2 diabetes every 3 years.footnote 2